slarmore/workflowV2/README.md

 A package for automating QM calculation workflows

 Inspired by RDkit and the Atomic Simulation Environment's design principles\
-but adapted for HPC job scheduler environment
+but adapted for a QM focus in the HPC job scheduler environment

 More here soon!